oamg/leapp/docs/source/best-practices.md

-# Best Practices for actor developmemt
+# Best Practices for actor development

 ## Follow the contribution guidelines